KStockton/Newswired/README.md

 ## The Goals and Objectives of this project is as below:

-A user can retrieve Fetch News for upto for categories and click on a story for more information.
+A user can retrieve news or the New York Times latest books.
+Also a user can click on a article to view more information.

 View the website here  https://kstockton.github.io/Newswired
 ## Installing / Lets Get Started